HC-Feynman/10708-proj/metric/README.md

 Specify 'L1' or 'MMD'.

-Specify 'binary'.
-For RBM, since the generated images are binary, we set binary as True.
-For GAN, we may set it as False.

 Corresponding images (a pair of real one and generated one) should have the same names but in different directory.

 Lastly, just run the code.